 Find a large pot or cauldron, fill it with clean water, and place it on the stove.

 Carefully add your jeans to the boiling pot of water, use a pair of long handled tongs if you have them.
 Continue to boil the water, and be sure to keep the access fabric far and away from the flames if you are using a gas stove.
-Find something to rest your jeans on that is elevated and away from the heat.

-- Turn off the burner and pull your jeans out of the water using tongs or other kitchen utensils.
+Turn off the burner and pull your jeans out of the water using tongs or other kitchen utensils.
 If you do not have any appropriate kitchen utensils, you can simply pour the entire pot into your clean kitchen sink like I am doing.

 If you do not have the time or energy to boil or wash your jeans, you may also use the iron to shrink your jeans in certain spots.
 Follow the instructions below to try this method out.

 1. Fill spray bottle with hot water

 Use hot water to add moisture and dampen the loose fitting areas of your jeans.

 2. Spray area on jeans you want to shrink till damp

 You do not need to shrink the whole pant, just the area(s) you want to shrink.
 Spray the spots until they are damp, not soaking wet.